tas223/Chess/README.md

-# LAN Chess Game
+# Chess Game
-This project allows for multiple to play chess over a local area network.
-It is built in Python using the socket and threading modules, which let many games run concurrently.
+This project allows for multiple people to play chess using a client-server model.
+It is built in Python using the socket and threading modules, which allow for many games to run concurrently.

 Features